 Where are the meetings?
 Our offices are on the Regent University campus in the Psychological Services Center which is in the classroom building Suite 188.
 You can download a campus map here in pdf.
 Appointments can be scheduled weekdays and most evenings.

 What is the cost?
-The cost of the Hope Project is $40 per session.
+The cost of the Hope Project is only $40 per session.
 A referral from a pastor/religious leader is 50% off.
 Couples with financial need can discuss a sliding scale option at the first session.

 What is the process to register and begin?
 In order to receive registration information, please click the registration button located below.
 You can leave your information and we will call you with a time for your screening or you can call our front desk to schedule an appointment.
 You will also be asked several questions about what type of couples counseling you are looking for and general availability.
 Then you will be taken to an online scheduler to schedule an initial screening appointment (free) with us.

 If you have further questions and would like to speak with staff first, you can call the PSC at 757-352-4488 or e-mail us at email@example.com